 Deakin University’s course curriculum integrates real-world expertise with practical skills to give our students a competitive edge.

-Get access to industry through Work Integrated Learning options and partnerships with some of Australia’s biggest companies, including Telstra, IBM, Save The Children and The Geelong Cats.
+Get access to industry through Work Integrated Learning options and partnerships with some of Australia’s biggest companies, including Telstra, Save The Children and The Geelong Cats.

 Welcome from the Vice-Chancellor

 "Deakin is a dynamic and contemporary university with a reputation for being innovative, nimble and friendly.
 The University combines excellent research and outstanding teaching with a strong focus on the communities we serve..."

 A history of world-class opportunities